syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Charts.md

 ## Online Demo

 * Explore how to insert a bar chart into the Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/barchart#/material3).
+* See how to insert a pie chart into the Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/piechart#/material3).

 ## See Also